P¹ –› TT –› EE –› P²

 Whatever our instinct-driven purpose is, it was always going to be the right decision, because we decide it will be the right decision.
 However, this terrible tautology, this self-actualising aphorism, this plotting of things which were always going to be plotted; lands us in a moral bog… and we move to the second of the two questions: should I want to do this?

 To solve this, the life mantra might be refined as: Make whatever happens to me here, good for me, as long as it effects only me.
 Adding this clause is to make a plea for sanity, even though it is a contradictory clause, or at the very least impossible, because nobody can separate themselves from everybody else.
 We are social creatures.
 We care for each other.
 That Basil does not voice obvious concerns about Dorian’s nuptial intentions with Sibyl, might be seen as aiming for the best possible solution because Dorian (and therefore Basil) is given the chance to suffer out of experience and self-develop; but what of Sibyl?
 What of Sibyl’s brother? etc, etc. The web of connections is wide, and the bonds between people not easily broken.
-If Basil was more conscious of what he was doing, he have to ask himself – how many people am I willing to hurt before I stop all this carelessness?
+If Basil was more conscious of what he was doing, he would have to ask himself – how many people am I willing to hurt before I stop all this carelessness?

 The alternative to this purposelessness is to attach yourself to an ultimate good.
 Aestheticism.
 Virtue.
 Vice.
 Ethics.
 Wilde seems to say that none of these ultimate goods make good people either.